a-littlebit/EffectSharp/EffectSharp.SourceGenerators/README.md

 - `KeySelector` (string): optional key selector expression used to identify items for minimal updates.
   - Must be a fully resolvable expression of type `Func<T, TKey>`.
   - If not provided, items are compared by reference.
-- `EqualsComparer` (string): optional equality comparer expression used to compare items for minimal updates.
+- `EqualityComparer` (string): optional equality comparer expression used to compare items for minimal updates.
   - Must be a fully resolvable expression of type `EqualityComparer<T>`.
   - If not provided, `EqualityComparer<T>.Default` is used.